 In March of 2005, ICJIA research staff entered into a three-year cooperative agreement with the National Institute of Corrections (NIC) in the amount of \$194,232 to evaluate Illinois' Evidenced-Based Practices (EBP) Initiative.
 This project will assist local probation departments participating in the EBP Initiative by providing them with data and analysis that gauges performance before and during the implementation of evidence-based practices, and will establish a process and protocol for ongoing assessment of probation performance through an effective state and local partnership.
-The first wave of data collection has been completed in Lake, DuPage, Adams, Cook and Sangamon counties.
-Data collection continues in the 2nd Judicial Circuit.
-The second wave of data collection will begin in mid 2007 at all sites.
-Partnership agreements have been executed for Sangamon, Cook, DuPage and the 2nd Judicial Circuit research is to gain a better understanding of the commercial sexual exploitation of children and youth (CSEC).
-A final report will be completed in September 2007.
+The first wave of data collection has been completed in all six participating counties:

+Lake, DuPage, Adams, Cook, Sangamon and the 2nd Judicial Circuit.
+The second wave of data collection has been completed in the 2nd Judicial Circuit, has begun in Lake County and will begin in late 2007 at the remaining sites.
+Partnership agreements have been executed for Sangamon, Cook, DuPage and the 2nd Judicial Circuit.